 Cohere’s enterprise positioning makes this somewhat intentional.
 They’re building for Fortune 500 companies that want private, sovereign AI deployments with agent capabilities — not for individual developers exploring MCP tooling.
 North’s built-in connectors (Gmail, Slack, Salesforce, Outlook, Linear, SharePoint) plus custom MCP support serve that enterprise audience.

-The 2.5/5 rating reflects Cohere’s strong models and enterprise platform offset by the thinnest MCP ecosystem we’ve reviewed: no official API server, North-only MCP access, 11-star SDK, no AAIF membership, no free tier, and no community adoption.
+The 2.5/5 rating reflects Cohere’s strong models and enterprise platform offset by the thinnest MCP ecosystem we’ve reviewed: no official API server, North-only MCP access, ~12-star SDK, no AAIF membership, no free tier, and no community adoption.
 Every other AI provider in our series — even those without official MCP servers — offers broader MCP accessibility.
+The Aleph Alpha merger ($20B combined valuation) significantly changes Cohere’s corporate scale and European reach but does not change the MCP product story — North remains the only access point.

 Who benefits most from Cohere’s MCP ecosystem: